Breyvic Valera: Toronto Blue Jays

 On September 20, 2019, Valera was claimed off waivers by the Toronto Blue Jays.
 In his fifth game with the Blue Jays, on September 29, Valera hit his first career Major League home run off of Yonny Chirinos in an 8-3 victory over the Tampa Bay Rays at Rogers Centre in Toronto.
 Valera was designated for assignment on February 8, 2020.

 On February 12, 2020, he was claimed off of waivers by the San Diego Padres from the Blue Jays.
 On July 2, he was re-claimed off waivers by Blue Jays from the Padres.
 On July 21, 2020, the Blue Jays placed Valera on the restricted list, when he had difficulty leaving his native Venezuela.
 On February 28, 2021, Valera was activated off of the restricted list.
 On April 1, 2021, Valera was designated for assignment by Toronto.
 On April 4, Valera was outrighted to the alternate training site.
 He was assigned to the Triple-A Buffalo Bisons to begin the year.
 On July 18, Valera was selected to the active roster.
 Valera played in 39 games for the Blue Jays, hitting .253 with one home run and 15 RBIs.
 On December 1, Valera was released by the Blue Jays.

 Orix Buffaloes

 On December 17, 2021, Valera signed with the Orix Buffaloes of Nippon Professional Baseball.
-He became a free agent after the 2022 season.
+In 37 games for Orix in 2022, he batted .205/.294/.277 with one home run and six RBI.
+Valera became a free agent after the 2022 season.

+Toros de Tijuana

+On November 6, 2023, Valera signed with the Toros de Tijuana of the Mexican League.
+In 18 games for the Toros, Valera hit .194/.297/.258 with two RBI and one stolen base.

+On June 12, 2024, Valera was traded to the Pericos de Puebla of the Mexican League.
+However he was released the following day without appearing in a game.

+El Águila de Veracruz

+On January 21, 2025, Valera signed with El Águila de Veracruz of the Mexican League.